fubark/cyber/docs/docs.md

 ```text
 export var a = 123
 ```
-When declared in functions, static variables continue to exist for subsequent function calls.
-The variable is only visible from within the function.
+When declared in functions, static variables are initialized once and continue to exist for subsequent function calls.
 ```text
 func add(a):
     var sum = 0